djc5627/CompendiumWeb/docs/Birds/Song Bird/Vireo/Red-eyed Vireo.md

 ---------------------------------------------------------------
 ## Notes
 First seen at Treman State Park in NY feeding another bird that was much larger.
-Soon realized that it was feeding the parasitic ![[Brown-headed Cowbird]] who was almost twice the size of the Vireo.
+Soon realized that it was feeding the parasitic [[Brown-headed Cowbird]] who was almost twice the size of the Vireo.

 ---------------------------------------------------------------
 ## Sightings